Shirmali/Firewall-Configuration/README.md

 This project walks you through configuring a host-based firewall using UFW (Uncomplicated Firewall) on a Linux system, reinforcing one of the foundational security layers in endpoint protection.

-This project is designed to help cybersecurity students and enthusiasts:
+This project is designed to help:

 🛡️ Understand how a host-based firewall contributes to layered security.